vsajip/sarge/docs/tutorial.rst

 The ``p.returncode`` didn't print anything, indicating that the return code was ``None``.
-This means that although the child process has exited, it's still a zombie because we haven't "reaped" it by making a call to :meth:`~Command.wait`.
+This means that although the child process has exited, it's still a zombie because we haven't "reaped" it by making a call to :meth:`~sarge.Command.wait`.
 Once that's done, the zombie disappears and we get the return code.

 Buffering issues